Internet censorship in Iran: United States sanctions

 Following the 2009 Iranian presidential election, the US Senate ratified the Victims of Iranian Censorship Act (VOICE), which allocated million to fund measures "to counter Iranian government efforts to jam radio, satellite, and internet-based transmissions."

 In 2018, the Trump administration increased American economic sanctions against Iran.
 These sanctions were not intended to prevent Iranian civilians from accessing basic internet services, but multiple American technology companies subsequently blocked access to their services in Iran.
-Iranian users who work with the Iranian government or are involved in terrorism were also sanctioned; technology suppliers risk prosecution by the US government if selling web services to sanctioned users.
+Iranian users who work with the Iranian government or are involved in terrorism were also sanctioned; technology suppliers risk prosecution by the US government if they sell web services to sanctioned users.

 Identifying an internet user can be difficult, so some companies have entirely discontinued serving users in Iran.
 Apple's App Store and the messaging platform Slack have been unavailable in Iran since 2018.
 In 2019, access to free services on GitHub, GitLab, Amazon Cloud, and several video game services were also suspended.
 Such suspensions, however, may inadvertently strengthen censorship, although Amazon Cloud, another banned service, hosts most tools that help Iranians bypass the censorship filters.
 Internet developers have been forced to use less secure hosting tools, which leave websites vulnerable to cyberattacks and risk users' security.

-These suspensions continue despite a General License D-1, first issued by the Office of Foreign Asset Controls (ORAC) in 2014, which authorizes private companies to provide certain "personal communications" technologies to users in Iran.
+These suspensions continue despite a General License D-1, first issued by the Office of Foreign Asset Controls (OFAC) in 2014, which authorizes private companies to provide certain "personal communications" technologies to users in Iran.
 When sanctions were re-imposed by the United States, the US Treasury Department highlighted that General License D-1 would help with "fostering internet freedom and supporting the Iranian people."